To Be Announced: Introduction

+{\em To be announced} is what you have to say in order to achieve an epistemic goal.
+It is the question whether {\em there is} an announcement in order to realize that goal formula.
+In modal logics, this announcement may be very different from that goal.
+This is therefore a non-trivial problem, and the quantification involved seems worthy of investigation.

-This logic APAL was rooted in various traditions, both in philosophy and in computer science.
+The logic APAL was rooted in various traditions, both in philosophy and in computer science.
 It has roots in knowability \cite{fitch:1963}, by way of \cite{jfak.fitch:2004}, but also in propositional quantification \cite{Fine:1970}, by way of \cite{hollenberg:1998,french:2006}.
-There are many other ways to quantify over information change than in APAL, both over public and over non-public information change.
-Four out of many presented in this survey are as follows.
-Here, $\phi$ is a formula and $G$ is a subset of the set of all agents. \begin{enumerate} \item there is a public announcement after which $\phi$ \cite{balbianietal:2008}; \item there is a public announcement by the agents in group $G$ after which $\phi$ \cite{agotnesetal.jal:2010}; \item there is an informative action after which $\phi$ \cite{hales2013arbitrary}; \item there is a refinement after which $\phi$ \cite{bozzellietal.inf:2014}. \end{enumerate}
+All of these involve quantifying over information change, however not in a dynamic epistemic setting of which the public announcement is the typical example, as we will explain later.
+However, even in that setting there are many other ways to quantify over information change than in APAL, both over public and over non-public information change, and that can still be seen as announcing something, even when not publicly.
+Let us contrast the APAL quantifier with two other quantifiers among many presented in this survey (where $\phi$ is a formula and $G$ a subset of the set of all agents). \begin{enumerate} \item There is a public announcement after which $\phi$ \cite{balbianietal:2008}. \item There is a public announcement by the agents in group $G$ after which $\phi$ \cite{agotnesetal.jal:2010}. \item There is an epistemic action (such as a private announcement) after which $\phi$ \cite{hales2013arbitrary}; \end{enumerate}